SCLW/Circuitry-Based-Sound/readme.md

 # Disclaimer

-The authors accept no responsibility for damages that are caused by or in connection with the use of the information shown on this website.
-We are committed to ensure that the content provided is complete and accurate.
-However, unintended errors may occur.
-We urge the respective user to cross-check and verify the content before use.
+The authors accept no responsibility for any damages arising from or in connection with the use of the information provided on this website.
+While we strive to ensure that all content is accurate and complete, unintended errors may occur.
+Users are encouraged to cross-check and verify the information before applying it.
 <br>
 <br>